Willie Knox: Managerial career

 Knox was manager of Auchinleck Talbot between 1977 and 1993, during which time they won 43 trophies, including the Scottish Junior Cup five times in the space of seven seasons.
 In the 1986 final against Pollok, Knox demonstrated his apparent lack of concern at going 2–0 down early on by calmly eating an egg sandwich on the touchline; Auchinleck went on to win the match 3–2.
 They retained the trophy against Kilbirnie Ladeside in 1987 and then defeated Petershill in the 1988 final, becoming the first club to win the trophy in three consecutive seasons.
 Under Knox, Auchinleck also won consecutive Junior Cups in 1991 and 1992, against Newtongrange Star and Glenafton Athletic respectively.
 They also won the West of Scotland Junior Cup and the Ayrshire Junior Football League nine times each during this era.

 After leaving Auchinleck, Knox managed their local rivals Cumnock Juniors, but didn't repeat his earlier success, with the team being relegated.
 He also had a spell managing the Scotland Junior international team, but left after one match due to disagreeing with the team selection process.
 He ended his managerial career with a few months at Irvine Meadow.

-Personal life
+Personal life and death

-Knox lived in retirement in his home town of Kilmarnock along with Sheila, his wife for over forty years.
+Knox lived in retirement in his home town of Kilmarnock along with Sheila, his wife.
 During this time he also helped to run a local youth team, Balmoral Boys Club.

+Knox died in January 2026, at the age of 88.